-While classic realism has been part of fine art since the Renaissance, classic realism tattoos have only become popular since the 1950s, and they’ve developed a lot since then.
+While classic realism has been part of fine art since the Renaissance, traditional realism tattoos have only become popular since the 1950s, and they’ve developed a lot since then.
 Realism tattoos can depict anything, with the only requirement being that the tattoo looks as close to photorealistic as possible.

 If you want to know more about tips to help avoid pain from getting a tattoo, you can read our blog about that before your next tattoo!

-Bold, black lines are the basis of traditional tattoos with simple bold primary colors incorporated into the interior of the designs.
-While this tattoo style reached its peak popularity in the mid 20th century, it’s still a fundamental and popular tattoo style.
+Bold, black lines are the basis of traditional tattoos, with simple, bold primary colors incorporated into the interior of the designs.
+While this tattoo style reached its peak popularity in the mid-20th century, it’s still a fundamental and popular tattoo style.

 Neo-traditional tattoos are similar to traditional tattoos but tend to have more complex color palettes and more variation in line weight.
-The subject matter for this tattoo style is also more varied and there are beautiful examples of neo-traditional animals, people, and plant life.
+The subject matter for this tattoo style is also more varied, and there are beautiful examples of neo-traditional animals, people, and plant life.

 Watercolor tattoos are a style that’s becoming increasingly popular.
 This creative and challenging style uses a lighter, layered application of tattoo ink to create a brushed-on, watercolor appearance.

-Tattoos that evoke the style, traditions, and artwork of classic Japanese artwork and kanji are usually grouped together as” Japanese tattoos.”
-The history of tattoos in Japan dates back hundreds, if not thousands of years, and it’s as popular as ever today.
-Traditional Japanese woodblock prints, creatures from Japanese folklore, and written characters are typical subjects of modern Japanese style tattoos.
+Tattoos that evoke classic Japanese artwork and kanji’s style, traditions, and artwork are usually grouped as” Japanese tattoos”” The history of tattoos in Japan dates back hundreds, if not thousands, of years, andit’ss as popular as ever today.
+Traditional Japanese woodblock prints, creatures from Japanese folklore, and written characters are typical subjects of modern Japanese-style tattoos.

-It tends to blend abstract elements with photo realistic images.
+It tends to blend abstract elements with photorealistic images.
 Trash polka often incorporates a lot of shading and bold, black lines mixed in with dramatic pops of bright colors.